izyware/izy-proxy/README.md

 Make sure the the *cwd* for the server process is set to the location for the izy-proxy/app.js installation.
 This is important because the *cwd* is used in locating plugin, thirdparty modules and the configuration.

 After the server is running, the following should work:

-#### TIP
-When upgrading or deploying a node (ec2-node or a docker container), you should deep clone the directory as a backup and switch back/forth with pm2 until things work.

 ```
 GET /izyproxystatus

 status: 200
 ```

+#### PRO TIP
+When upgrading or deploying a node (ec2-node or a docker container), you should deep clone the directory as a backup and switch back/forth with pm2 until things work.

 ## Configuration for the artifact